 Myth 1: the only proper way to learn to beat match is on a vinyl setup

 In order to learn how to beat match, you don’t need to use vinyl and turntables.
 It’s for sure the most “manual” way to learn it.
-Without the help of modern tools such as sync buttons and waveforms, you are sure of learning to trust fully on your ears only.
+Without the help of modern tools such as sync buttons and waveforms, you are sure of learning to trust fully in your ears only.

 But it’s also perfectly possible to learn how to beat match on a cheap $150 controller using Virtual DJ and an old laptop.
 And you can even learn to beat match even if you “cheat” by keeping an eye on the bpm indicator and use visual cues such as waveforms and phase meters.
-As long as you don’t make yourself 100 dependent of them.
+As long as you don’t make yourself 100 dependent on them.